jimburton/scrabble/chapters/Chapter4.md

   findWordOfSize g (filter ((==l) . last) . findPrefixes g) p l r (fd,i)
 ```

-The `findSuffixOfSize` uses the feature of our trie that allos us to narrow
+The `findSuffixOfSize` uses the feature of our trie that allows us to
-it down to only those words that begin with a certain sequence of letter.
-So
+narrow it down to a new trie containing only those words that begin
-we pass a game with a restricted dictionary to `findWordOfSize.
+with a certain sequence of letter.
+So we pass a game with a restricted
+dictionary to `findWordOfSize`.

 ```haskell
 -- Find a word of at least a certain size that begins with a certain letter.